concerto-addons/concerto-manykinds/README.md

 A Rails Engine for displaying multiple types of content in the same template field in Concerto.

-To use this engine, add the following to the Concerto Gemfile:
+To use this engine, add the following to the Concerto Gemfile-plugins, or use the UI to add the plugin:
 ```
 gem 'concerto_manykinds'
 ```

-To create the proper migrations, run:
+You probably don't need to create the migrations manually with this method shown below, because when you restart Concerto it will automatically run the migrations.
 ```
 rails generate concerto_manykinds
 ```